Register as a New Patient

-In order to receive care from a GP you must register with a practice which you can do online.
-Please fill in the forms and send them with a form of Photo ID and a Proof of address to firstname.lastname@example.org email.
-Please ensure you send all the documents, Your registration will normally be confirmed within a week, or sooner if you need to see a GP more quickly.
+In order to receive care from a GP you must register with the practice, which you can do electronically.
+Please fill in the forms and send them with a form of Photo ID and a Proof of address to email@example.com email.
+Please ensure you send all the documents.
+Your registration will normally be confirmed within a week, or sooner if you need to see a GP more quickly.

 - a Family Doctor Services registration form (GMS1)